Unlocking Shoulder Health: Mastering Anterior Humeral Glide to Alleviate Pain

 Cues and Possible Fixes:

-• Same lines and fixes as described with the horizontal row above.
+• Same lines and fixes as described in the horizontal row above.

 • Make sure the spine is neutral.
-If the upper back is not flat, you are more likely to see a faulty rowing pattern.
+If the upper back is not flat, you will likely see a faulty rowing pattern.

 Cues and Possible Fixes: